Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 ### Reconstructing the AES Key

-As identified from the source code, the 16-byte AES key is composed of two 8-byte parts:
+The 16-byte AES key is composed of two 8-byte parts:

 ### Key Part 1: From `FvFileName`

 The first 8 bytes of the key are derived from the `FvFileName` field of the `MEDIA_FW_VOL_FILEPATH_DEVICE_PATH` structure.
 This structure is part of the `LoadedImage` protocol, which describes the image that has been loaded into memory.
-The source code indicates `CopyMem(AesKey, (UINT8*)&((MEDIA_FW_VOL_FILEPATH_DEVICE_PATH *)LoadedImage->FilePath)->FvFileName, 8);`.
+The pseudo code indicates `CopyMem(AesKey, (UINT8*)&((MEDIA_FW_VOL_FILEPATH_DEVICE_PATH *)LoadedImage->FilePath)->FvFileName, 8);`.
 This means the first 8 bytes of the key are taken directly from the `FvFileName` field of the loaded image's file path.
 This field, for EFI applications, often contains the name of the module itself, typically encoded in UCS-2 (UTF-16).
 The provided key values `0x5C, 0x00, 0x4C, 0x00, 0x6F, 0x00, 0x73, 0x00` correspond to the UCS-2 encoding of the string "\Lost".
 This is consistent with the challenge name "Lost in the Dark" and the typical naming conventions for EFI modules.
 Therefore, the first 8 bytes of the key are `0x5C, 0x00, 0x4C, 0x00, 0x6F, 0x00, 0x73, 0x00`.

 ### Key Part 2: From UEFI Variable

 The second 8 bytes of the key are retrieved from a UEFI variable named "KeyPart2" with the GUID `{ 0x12345678, 0xabcd, 0xefab, { 0x12, 0x34, 0x56, 0x78, 0x9a, 0xbc, 0xde, 0xf0 }}`.
 To obtain this part of the key, one would typically need to set this UEFI variable in the target environment before running the EFI application.
-Since we have the source code, we know the exact GUID and variable name.
+We know now the exact GUID and variable name.
 For the challenge, this variable would need to be pre-set.
 A common way to set UEFI variables for challenges is through a custom UEFI shell script or by using tools that allow manipulation of UEFI variables.
 The correct values for the second 8 bytes of the key are `0x45, 0x7a, 0x69, 0x6f, 0x41, 0x75, 0x64, 0x69` (ASCII for 'EzioAudi').

 ### Constructed AES Key